Schrubitteflau/type-all-the-things/README.md

 ## Possible improvements

 Since this side project should be seen as a proof of concept, there are many ways to improve it, assuming that there is a real use case.
+For example :
 - Make the VBTs composable, to combine them and prevent code duplication
 - Integrate basic built-in VBTs, that are the most common.
 An example could be `PositiveInteger`

 ## Final words

 Thanks for reading me !
-Don't hesitate to open an issue for any suggestion or question !
+Don't hesitate to open an issue for any suggestion or question :)